 100% of our veterinary nursing students are in work or further study within 15 months of graduation (DiscoverUni).

 Bristol's cutting-edge facilities and experts will make you highly employable and prepared for a diverse range of careers, with many graduates occupying senior roles in specialist referral practices.

 Alongside opportunities in clinical nursing, you will be ideally placed to work in behaviour and welfare for animal charities and the commercial sector or to continue your practical training to become a Certified Clinical Animal Behaviourist (CCAB).

 Opportunities exist in general veterinary practice, specialist veterinary referral hospitals, in veterinary schools, in animal charities and within the business sector.

-To meet the clinical placement requirements of the RCVS, you will spend time in clinical practice during the vacation in years one and two.
-Usually this takes place close to your home.
+Placement: to meet the clinical placement requirements of the RCVS, you will spend time in clinical practice during the vacation in years one and two, usually close to your home.

 Year three: you will complete a placement year in a veterinary practice (currently within a 50-mile radius of Langford) and on rotations in the onsite referral hospital.
 You'll also study professional veterinary nursing practice through lectures and online tutorials.

 Year four: you will undertake units in applied clinical veterinary nursing, clinical skills in companion animal behaviour and a ten-week research project on a topic of your choice, supervised by one or more of our expert academic team.

 Bristol Veterinary School’s veterinary nursing programme, BSc Veterinary Nursing with Companion Animal Behaviour, is accredited by the RCVS.

 All graduates of this course are eligible to apply to join the Royal College of Veterinary Surgeons (RCVS) Register of Veterinary Nurses.